cpq/ant/README.md

 5. Conditionals.
 Consider JavaScript's `if (cond) { body }`, where `cond` is false.
 Then, we should jump over the `body` whilst not executing it.
-  If there is no compilation step, we don't know where `body` ends and therefore we should "execute" the `body` without evaluating it
+  If there is no compilation step, we don't know where `body` ends and therefore we should "execute" the `body` without evaluating it.
+  The solution is to use labels and jump commands, just like in the assembly code.